7 Best Bread Knife for Sourdough in 2025 (Tested & Reviewed)

 How we Tested

-I grabbed 42 knives and put them through real kitchen battles.
+I grabbed 42 knives and put them through kitchen battles.
 I sliced fresh sourdough loaves, noting how each blade handled crust and crumb.
 My counters saw flour clouds and tiny crumb explosions—proof of hard use.

 Next, I measured edge sharpness with an Edge-On-Up tester.
 I ran blind slice tests with friends to judge feel and taste.
 I hand-washed every knife to check ease of care.
 This mix of gut instinct and data makes our reviews both honest and trustworthy.